HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/script_application/build_app_with_script_application/script_app_editor_actions_menu_overview/index.md

-# Script Application Editor actions menu overview
+# Actions Menu in the Script Application Editor

 You can insert tags, preferences, and parameters and export a Script Application with the Actions menu in the Script Application Editor.